chicecream/mini-world/README.md

 - constant undef

-    When using in an anonymous list, it is used as a skipping placehol
+    When using in an anonymous list, it is used as a skipping placeholder.

+    When using in an anonymous hash, it is used to s